Awesimous/Sparkify_AWS/README.md

 ## How to run

+### The data-sources are provided by two S3 buckets

+- Song data: s3://udacity-dend/song_data
+- Log data: s3://udacity-dend/log_data
+- Log data json path: s3://udacity-dend/log_json_path.json

-### The data-sources are provided by two S3 buckets You need a AWS Redshift Cluster up and running
+### You need a AWS Redshift Cluster up and running

 __Create Cluster__
 - Redshift dc2.large cluster with 4 nodes was used